billyh2/Find-and-Connect-iOS/README.md

 ## 📝 Update Log

+### 📅 February 20, 2025
+- Changed encounter RSSI value after experimenting with different scenarios
+- Added username to **heardSet** and began integrating EncounterAlgorithm into swift

 ### 📅 February 18, 2025
 - Completed **heardSet** functionality.
 - Encountered bugs where **heardSet** works on one phone but not another.